-There’s a place in remarketing for the top of the funnel (TOFU) type of low-intent audiences.
-A big mistake that I’ve seen with a lot of advertisers is forgetting to nurture these users.
+There’s a place in remarketing for low-intent, top of the funnel (TOFU) audiences.
+Forgetting to nurture these users is a big mistake that I’ve seen a lot of advertisers make.

-Sure we want those easy wins with the bottom of the funnel (BOFU) audiences, but what happens when those have been exhausted and there’s no one else coming through?
+Sure, we all want those easy wins with the bottom of the funnel (BOFU) audiences.
+But what happens when those have been exhausted and no one else is coming through?

 Some examples of TOFU remarketing audiences would be: